 Ethically pasture raised (read: sunlight exposure), grass/hay fed and finished lamb has quickly become one of my favourite muscle meats.
 It’s tender and full of proteins, bioavailable iron, immune-boosting zinc, cancer-fighting CLA, the essential B complex vitamins and vitamin b12 that all benefit the nervous system, healthy fats for the brain and hormone balance, and micronutrients as one of the most nutritious animal foods available.
 The flavour of lamb tends to be quite mild, and really sets the tone for your favourite organic spices and herbs to impart their flavours upon.

-Ingredients for the lamb
+Ingredients for the shawarma rack of lamb:

 - Approx. 1 kg rack of ethically pasture raised, grass fed and finished lamb